 Sports & Entertainment Law: Making a Solo Firm Work Against the Odds

-Jeremy Evans, a 2011 graduate of Thomas Jefferson School of Law, managed to outlast hundreds who started law school hoping to do sports and entertainment law.
-He talks about the struggle to start his own firm, and why he thinks he was among the last standing.
+Jeremy Evans, a graduate of Thomas Jefferson School of Law, managed to outlast hundreds who started law school hoping to do sports and entertainment law.
+He talks about the struggle to start his own firm and why he thinks he was among the last standing.

 International Human Rights Lawyer at the United Nations

-Matt Hoisington, a 2009 graduate of Boston College Law School, explains his path to and through the United Nations.
-He talks about how he managed to obtain one of the most sought after jobs in the law as an international human rights lawyer.
+Matt Hoisington, a graduate of Boston College Law School, explains his path to and through the United Nations.
+He talks about how he managed to obtain one of the most sought-after jobs in the law as an international human rights lawyer.
 He discusses his time doing law and policy at UN headquarters in New York City, and time abroad in Abyei and Darfur, Sudan.

 Video Game Law: Starting a Solo Practice with Niche Clients

-Ryan Morrison, a 2013 graduate of New York Law School operates a firm centered on helping video game developers.
-Ryan’s work greatly varies depending on what his clients need, but often involved intellectual property and contracts.
-In this episode, Ryan tells us about the struggles of his job, and how he built a rare practice from a pro bono matter.
+Ryan Morrison, a 2013 graduate of New York Law School, created a firm centered on helping video game developers.
+His work greatly varies depending on what his clients need, but often involves intellectual property and contracts.
+In this episode, Ryan shares his biggest challenges and how he built a rare practice from a pro bono matter.